Mino01/OMTRA/pipelines/pharmit_dataset/readme.md

         print(sdfloc,i,bigname)
 ```

-# TODO
-A first pass implementation is available in `process_pharmit_data.py`

 # Strategy for processing the full dataset

-A master script will spawn a worker process.
-Each worker process will chew through a single data directory.
+A master script will crawl all conformer files and spawn worker processes, each worker process will process the conformer files.
 The worker will:
 1. read molecules, query database, convert to tensors
 2. in chunks, pickle tensors to disk
 3. simultaneously record the size of each chunk in a separate location